azcao95/publicrepo/README.md

 - Accounts supported by Devise

-- TODO: add upvote/downvote functionality, add ability to unsubscribe and delete comments or posts.
+- TODO: Add ability to unsubscribe and delete comments or posts.
+Various styling changes

 - Made with the help of David Battersby Ruby tutorial: https://www.youtube.com/watch?v=aD6JvHKNPPM